isabella232/bas-style-kit/README.md

 A collection of HTML, CSS, and JS components for developing web projects consistent with the BAS brand.

-End-user documentation for the BAS Style Kit, documenting what it includes and how to use it to build websites and web-applications is available at: [style-kit.web.bas.ac.uk](https://style-kit.web.bas.ac.uk).
+End-user documentation for the BAS Style Kit, covering what it includes and how to use it is available at:
+[style-kit.web.bas.ac.uk](https://style-kit.web.bas.ac.uk).
+This README covers how this project is developed.

 ## Overview

-The BAS Style Kit is a CSS framework, incorporating the BAS brand, to establish a consistent visual design across BAS services and websites.
-It aims to build-in best practice at a technical and accessibility level.
+The BAS Style Kit is a CSS and JavaScript framework, incorporating the BAS brand to establish a consistent visual design across BAS services and websites.
+It aims to build-in technical and accessibility best practice where practical.

 The Style Kit is based on the official Sass port of [Bootstrap 3](http://getbootstrap.com) and consists of: